Memunda: Transportation

-Memunda village connects to other parts of India through Vatakara city on the west and Kuttiady town on the east.
-National highway No.66 passes through Vatakara and the northern stretch connects to Mangalore, Goa and Mumbai.
+Memunda is connected to other parts of India through Vatakara city in the west and Kuttiady in the east.
+National Highway 66 passes through Vatakara and the northern stretch connects to Mangalore, Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
 The eastern Highway going through Kuttiady connects to Mananthavady, Mysore and Bangalore.
 The nearest airports are at Kannur and Kozhikode.
 The nearest railway station is at Vatakara.